openobserve/openobserve-docs/docs/ha_deployment.md

 The official helm chart (starting Feb 23rd 2024) uses `PostgreSQL` as metadata store by default.
 It installs a PostgreSQL cluster (1 primary + 1 replica) for you. cloudnative-pg operator is used to install/manage the PostgreSQL cluster.

-When using `PostgreSQL` or `MySQL` as metadata storage, `etcd` is still needed for cluster coordination.

-**If you use `PostgreSQL` or `MySQL` as metadata store, `etcd` will not store any data.
-If there are problems with etcd cluster, you can delete and reinstall the etcd cluster.**

 ### PostgreSQL